1. What is a Child Medical Consent Form?

 - The child is with a babysitter or daycare center

-- A chaperone or trip leader is taking care of your kid
+- A chaperone or a trip leader is taking care of your kid

 - The parent or guardian is temporarily away on work or business trips